LamVuHoang/ToDoList/README.md

 ToDoList is a web application for user to manage their work easily.
 This application have these features:

 - Show all of user's activity, divide what is done and what is not yet done.
+- Create, Read, Update, Delete (CRUD) Activities.
+- Search Activity based on the Title (subject) or the Activity's detail.

 ## License